ZGChung/tal_hackathon/doc/ONE_PAGER.md

-# LearnFlow: Learning Without Effort, Injected Into Every Scroll
+# FunFlow: Learning Without Effort, Injected Into Every Scroll

 ## The Vision

-**LearnFlow** is an AI-powered platform that injects curriculum-aligned learning directly into the social media feeds kids already love.
-Students scroll naturally—we seamlessly embed educational content into every post, making learning happen effortlessly without them even realizing it.
+**FunFlow** is an AI-powered platform that injects curriculum-aligned learning directly into the social media feeds kids already love.
+Students scroll naturally—we seamlessly embed educational content into every post, making learning happen effortlessly while they have fun.

 ---